 9. Red Hat

-Red Hat Training has an extensive customer training curriculum, which can be sorted by type of offering (course, exam, certification, free), certification path, product lines and products.
-Red Hat customers can purchase either a one-year individual subscription designed to help individuals grow technology skills, or enterprise plans to meet the needs of a growing team.
+Red Hat Training offers an extensive customer training curriculum, which can be sorted by type of offering (course, exam, certification, free), certification path, product lines, and products.
+Red Hat customers can purchase either a one-year individual subscription to grow their technology skills or enterprise plans to meet the needs of a growing team.

 Red Hat Training

-What we love: Red Hat offers multiple options for subscription customer training to help customers find the tier that meets their needs and budget, by country and in that country’s currency.
-It’s a powerful example of how to monetize training through certification.
+What we love about Red Hat: Red Hat offers multiple options for subscription customer training so customers can find a plan that meets their needs and budget.
+The options are tailored by country and presented in the local currency.
+This serves as a strong example of how certification-based training can be a valuable way to generate revenue.